LucasGrjs/GamaDistribution/README.md

 # DistributionModel

-Proof of concepts and experimentations for the article : "Distribution Model: Separation of Concerns To Facilitate the Distribution ofAgent-Based Models" for IJCAI 2025 [https://2025.ijcai.org/](https://2025.ijcai.org/)
+Proof of concepts and experimentations for distribution model

 # Requirements
 Java 17